-Alcohol & Drugs (Policy 07.01.09)
+Alcohol and Drugs (Section 7.9)

-AGLC is committed to the health and safety of its employees, contractors, suppliers, environment, property and the public.
+7.1.91 AGLC is committed to the health and safety of its employees, contractors, suppliers, environment, property and the public.
 Alcohol and/or drug impairment at the workplace is a hazard, which places at risk the safety of individuals on company business and company premises.
 AGLC's commitment to control hazards in its operations, eliminate hazards where possible and to maintain a safe work environment while ensuring its employees' privacy and human rights are protected.
 The use of illicit drugs, mood altering substances and alcohol and the misuse of medications while engaged in company business and on company premises are prohibited.

-- 84. This Policy applies to all employees and contractors while engaged in company business, and at all times when on company premises or affiliated sites (i.e., casinos, licensed establishments, lottery vendors, etc.), and at any time while operating a motor vehicle or mobile equipment. - 85.
-To minimize the risk of unsafe and unsatisfactory performance due to the use of alcohol and/or drugs, employees are required to comply with the following standards and to report fit and remain fit for work throughout their work day or shift while conducting company business and when on-call. - a) Illicit Drugs and other Mood Altering Substances - i.
-The following are prohibited: - The use, distribution, offering for sale of drugs or drug paraphernalia; - Operating a motor vehicle or mobile equipment while impaired by drugs - Reporting to work or being at work while under the influence of drugs - b) Alcohol - i.
-The following are prohibited: - The use, distribution, offering for sale of alcohol; - The consumption of any product containing alcohol when at work including during meals or other breaks; - Operating a motor vehicle or mobile equipment while impaired by alcohol - Reporting for work or returning to work the same day after consuming alcohol at a business related social event (whether sponsored by AGLC or not). - 86.
-In the case of any Company social event, appropriate regard will be taken for the safety and wellbeing of the individuals present at the event and the public more generally.
-Responsible alcohol use is permitted at Company sponsored social functions which have the prior approval of the President & CEO Office or Vice President.
+- 7.1.92 This Policy applies to all employees and contractors while engaged in company business, and at all times when on company premises or affiliated sites (i.e., casinos, licensed establishments, lottery vendors, etc.), and at any time while operating a motor vehicle or mobile equipment. - 7.1.93 To minimize the risk of unsafe and unsatisfactory performance due to the use of alcohol and/or drugs, employees are required to comply with the following standards and to report fit and remain fit for work throughout their work day or shift while conducting company business and when on-call. - a) Illicit Drugs and other Mood Altering Substances - i) The following are prohibited: - The use, distribution, offering for sale of drugs or drug paraphernalia; - Operating a motor vehicle or mobile equipment while impaired by drugs - Reporting to work or being at work while under the influence of drugs - b) Alcohol - i) The following are prohibited: - The use, distribution, offering for sale of alcohol; - The consumption of any product containing alcohol when at work including during meals or other breaks; - Operating a motor vehicle or mobile equipment while impaired by alcohol - Reporting for work or returning to work the same day after consuming alcohol at a business-related social event (whether sponsored by AGLC or not). - 7.1.94 In the case of any Company social event, appropriate regard will be taken for the safety and wellbeing of the individuals present at the event and the public more generally.
+Responsible alcohol use is permitted at Company sponsored social functions which have the prior approval of the CEO Office or Vice President.
 Those employees who attend Company sponsored social events and elect to consume alcohol must not subsequently go to work, return to work or operate a motor vehicle or mobile equipment.
-Employees must be fit to return to work for their next scheduled shift.
+Employees must be fit to return to work for their next scheduled shift. - 7.1.95 The use of prescription and off-the-shelf drugs must not interfere with an employee's ability to adequately perform his/her job duties.
+Employees must take the necessary precautions to understand the potential side-effects so as to avoid dangerous or inappropriate activities while at the workplace.